 What companies are involved?

-There are more than 200 companies involved in the Matter Working Group, meaning there will be plenty of products that will support the new standard.
+There are more than 200 companies involved in the Matter Working Group, meaning there will be plenty of products that are gaining support for the new standard.
 Some of the biggest names in the smart home industry are involved, including Google, Amazon, Samsung, and even Apple.

-This highlights that not every product updated to support Matter will include Thread support, which may be an important distinction.
-Either way, it's good news for users that are already invested in the Nest ecosystem ecosystems.
+It's important to note that not every product updated to support Matter will include Thread support, which may be an important distinction.

 When will Matter-certified devices be available?